How to Improve SEO Rankings

 On the more technical side, you can better organize your content and make it more interactive by utilizing web design features such as sliders, drop-down menus, modal windows, and structured grids.

 Revamping your website’s design is not a quick fix, but it’s extremely important in the grand scheme of things.
 After all, your visitors want to be able to find what they’re looking for on your site right away; they don’t want to have to endlessly scroll, click on link after link, and strain their eyes to get to where they want to go.
 A poorly designed website that doesn’t promote easy navigation is a recipe for disaster and is another factor in high bounce rate.

-Beyond simply focusing on keywords, all of the tweaks above can go a long way in improving your Google ranking.
-The key is providing quality content for your visitors while ensuring that your website is optimized to deliver the best user experience.
+Beyond simply focusing on keywords, the tweaks above can go a long way in improving Google ranking.
+The key is providing quality content to your visitors while ensuring that your website is optimized to deliver the best user experience.